kisalthennakoon/Image-Color-Compression/README.md

 # Image Color Compression with Custom K-Means Clustering

 This project compresses images by reducing the number of colors using a custom K-means clustering algorithm.
-The algorithm identifies the most frequent colors in an image and compresses it to a specified number of colors, such as 16 colors for JPG images.
+The algorithm identifies the most frequent colors in an image and compresses it to a specified number of colors, such as 16 colors in the example in the project.

 ## Table of Contents